Fancy2209/Recapturing-The-DeadZone/src/content/docs/intro.md

 ### Current Investigation

-The problem is still within the `onGameReady` method of [Network](/thelaststand/app/network/network#ongameready).
-After parsing the game ready message, the next step is loading `PlayersObject` from BigDB, which delegates a request to API 85.
-We are currently responding with empty message, hence the game force us to refresh the game.
+We have implemented [API 85](/glossary#api-85) with the response of mocked data.
+As a result, the game throw an NPE when calling the method `readObject` of Network class to the `PlayerObjects`.
+This means the game expects a data field to be present in the object, but it actually isn't in our mocked data.

+To fix this, we need to know how `readObject` method works, and what it reads/expects for the `PlayerObjects`.
+The player object is a nested object of player's data and preference.
+Some data is another object which may have their own `readObject`.
+We will need to trace each `readObject` call and find out which data field is missing.

 :::tip
-Errors from the client is sent to the server via [API 50](/glossary#api-50).
-In our private server, this will be written in `write_error.log`.
+After connected to socket server, client errors are sent to the server through [API 50](/glossary#api-50).
+In our private server, these errors are logged in `write_error.log`.
+This is particularly helpful for debugging, as the flash debugger does not always report errors.
+Additionally, you can modify the SWF to intentionally trigger an error, which will help you trace the issue.

+`Logch` is command is also useful to send log to the console of the game (can be activated by pressing `=`).
+Log command can be written like `Cc.logch("<identifier>", "<logmsg>")`.
 :::